solygambas/react-blogging-platform/README.md

 ## Deployment

-- deploying the back-end on Heroku.
+- deploying the back-end on Render.
 - deploying the front-end on Netlify.

 Based on [React For The Rest Of Us](https://www.udemy.com/course/react-for-the-rest-of-us/) by Brad Schiff (2020).